ClouDesire/docusaurus/docs/syndication.md

 If the response contains a non-2xx status code (4xx & 5xx), the notification will be retried at the next loop, until the endpoint will return a 2xx status code.

-### The “Test Events” feature
+### The "Test Events" feature

-If you are prototyping the integration with Cloudesire, you may find useful the “**Test Events”** functionality, available in the G_eneral_ tab into Product editing page.
+If you are prototyping the integration with Cloudesire, you may find useful the "**Test Events"** functionality, available in the _General_ tab into Product editing page.

 This button will trigger a chosen notification to your endpoint, without kicking any kind of workflow on the Cloudesire side.
 This test notification contains some stubbed data.